Azure/business-process-automation/README.md

   ```

-## 6. Create Github Action to build the code and deploy it to your Function Apps
+## 6. Create Github Action to your Function Apps, deploying your front and back end resources
 1. Navigate to "actions" tab
+2. Select "new workflow"
-2. Select set up workflow yourself
+3. Select set up workflow yourself
   ![](images/set_up_workflow_v3.png)
 3. This will take you to the editor for the main.yml file.
 Update the file within the editor by copying the contents of your **local** main.yml file (C:\Users\[UserName]\business-process-automation\templates\main.json) into the body.
 4. Run the workflow and select commit new file
   **Note**: *Once you've run your workflow once, you'll want to delete previous workflow runs to prevent buildup of old workflows.*
     - Select "Start Commit"
     - Select "Commit New File"
 5. View the progress of your actions under the "Actions" tab.
-This can take over 10 minutes to complete.
+This process will take several minutes to complete.
   You can also view real-time logs from your Azure Function Apps:
     - Navigate to your Azure Portal, and select your Function APP, named after your project name
     - Select "Log Stream" in the left navigation pane (towards the bottom; may have to scroll down)